SpicyCitrus/Monero-Made-Easy/README.md

 ### Make sure you already have a monero wallet
 > This repo will only work if you have a monero walelt already installed
+> If you dont have it installed then use this link to download a safe one https://www.getmonero.org/downloads/

 ### Docker is not currently supported but if you want i can add it all later